DoKaUni/Dukes-Keep/README.md

 * 64bit Windows 10/11.

 ## <font color="red">This is currently a prototype/POC</font>
 In it's current build, Duke's Keep is made to showcase the functionalities of anti-malware (Spyware, Keylogger) counter-measures.
-It is currently still lacking a secure store for it's main encryption key while the program is running.
+It's sensitive information can be accesible through the swap.
 Additionally there are no recovery options, if you've forgotten your master password. **In it's current form, it is not recommended to use this as your main password manager** *yet*.

 ## Releases
 You can view the current releases on the [releases page](https://github.com/DoKaUni/Dukes-Keep/releases).
 After you've downloaded one of the releases, make sure to also check if the MD5/SHA256 hash matches the ones given.